-74 This proposal interprets "third party" to refer to an individual customer, group of customers or a noncustomer.
+&lt;sup>76 This proposal interprets "third party" to refer to an individual customer, group of customers or a noncustomer.

-75 The LDCs have opportunity to earn a fair rate of return on all capital investments including grid modernization investments.
+&lt;sup>77 The LDCs have opportunity to earn a fair rate of return on all capital investments including grid modernization investments.
 The Service Quality framework may result in penalties for subpar service quality.